lsds/sgx-lkl/docs/Debugging.md

 ### Build mode

-Debugging enclave code (SGX-LKL as well as the application code) is only possible in debug and non-release builds of SGX-LKL.
+Note that debugging enclave code (SGX-LKL as well as application code) is not possible in RELEASE builds of SGX-LKL.

 ### Encrypted disks